jerabaul29/strong_raspberry_pi_setup_hardening_robustifying/README.md

 BOOT_ORDER=0xf14
 ```

-It also seems like removing the SD card may help to avoid vooting to the SD card instead of the SSD somehow.
+It also seems like removing the SD card may help to avoid booting to the SD card instead of the SSD somehow.

-### watdog
+### watchdog

 Make sure that the RPi reboots in case any issue happens by setting up the watchdog; for this: